NiceneNerd/UKMM/book/src/using-mods.md

     - Click the Open icon in the Install tab.
     - Select the mod in the Install tab's file browser.

+   > **Note**:
+   > UKMM supports installing mods in three formats:
+   > - Mods packaged by UKMM (obviously)
+   > - BCML 3 BNPs
+   > - Graphic pack/RomFS mods
+   >
+   > Note that for graphic pack or RomFS mods, the folder structure needs to match
+   > what is described in the [UKMM mod format](mod_format.md) instructions.
+By
+   > default UKMM will try to read any relevant metadata from a `rules.txt` or
+   > `info.json` file, but if those are absent it will prompt for the basic
+   > information.

 2. Enable any mods you are ready to use.
 Mods start disabled until you check the box.